 We should run this above function for all classes we use.

-Here N will be 9 and AP will be the sum of AP50, AP55, …, AP95.
-This may take a while to calculate these results, but this is the way how we need to calculate the mAP.
+Here N will be nine, and AP will be the sum of AP50, AP55, …, AP95.
+This may take a while to calculate these results, but this is how we need to calculate the mAP.

 Practical YOLOv3 mAP implementation:

 First, you should move to my YOLOv3 TensorFlow 2 implementation on GitHub.
 There is a file called

 evaluate_mAP.py.
 The complete evaluation is done in this script.

 While writing this evaluation script, I focused on the COCO dataset to ensure it would work on it.
 So in this tutorial, I will explain how to run this code to evaluate the YOLOv3 model on the COCO dataset.

 First, you should download the COCO validation dataset from the following link: http://images.cocodataset.org/zips/val2017.zip.
 Also, in the case for some reason you want to train the model on the COCO dataset, you can download and train the dataset: http://images.cocodataset.org/zips/train2017.zip.
 But it's already 20GB, and it would take a lot of time to retrain the model on the COCO dataset.

 TensorFlow-2.x-YOLOv3/model_data/coco/ is 3 files, coco.names, train2017.txt, and val2017.txt files.
 Here I already placed annotation files, that you won't need to twist your head where to get these files.
 Next, you should unzip the dataset file and place the val2017 folder in the same directory.
 It should look following:

 Ok, next we should change a few lines in our